Skip to content

 Hive Hardware

-Hive consists of 14 nodes, each with 128 CPU cores and 2 TB of RAM.
-There are 4x NVIDIA A6000s for general use, and a single 4x NVIDIA H100 node.
+The core of Hive consists of 20 nodes, each with 128 CPU cores and 2 TB of RAM, and 5x NVIDIA A6000s for general use.
+In the low partition, there are 4x NVIDIA H100 GPUs, 8x NVIDIA A100 GPUs, and 4x NVIDIA A6000s that can be used when not in-use by the PI groups that paid for them.
 Nodes that are new enough are being migrated from other campus clusters to simplify administration and maintenance.

 Access to Hive